 I returned to PEI in 1982 and until 1988 worked at the Heritage Foundation as Curator of Exhibits and Public Programmes.
 In 1989 I became self-employed as a Heritage Consultant and spent the next ten years working in museum planning, archaeological survey and historic building restoration.
 Along with my day work, from 1987-97, I was a Sessional Lecturer at the University of Prince Edward Island and during that time taught 40 credit semester courses in Art History in Charlottetown, Summerside and Montague.
 As well as teaching the usual survey courses in various periods of art, I designed and taught a course called The Art and Architecture of Prince Edward Island.

 In 2000 I retired to Belle River where I live, with my cats, in a late Victorian farmhouse, filled with the happy and inspiring accumulations of a lifetime.
 I enjoy gardening, giving public lectures and trying to complete a a number of projects on Island Heritage that have been “in the works” for years.
 For the past several years I have written articles for RED Magazine and produced substantial manuscripts about various aspects of Island architecture.
 Access to these as pdf files is available in the right sidebar of this blog.
+I also have a passion for Island topography, and over the years have explored just about every Island road or track in my various beloved trucks.

 It is important for me to point out that I have always regarded myself as an amateur in the English tradition, that is, a person who, outside his profession, develops powerful interests in many subjects and observes and studies them intensely, sometimes writing about these enthusiasms.
 I love to share my passion for my heritage with others – the ultimate douceur de vivre.